-The Square of nine or Gann Square or Master Chart is also known as the square root calculator and finds its basis from Gann's methods which is squaring price and time.
-The square of 9 is a spiral of numbers with the initial value "1" starting off at the center.
-Starting from this central value, the number is increased as we move in a spiral form and in a clockwise direction.
-According to some experts, each cell in Gann’s square of nine represents a point of vibration
+The square of 9 is a spiral of numbers with an initial value "1" starting at the center.
+Starting from this value, the number increases as we move in a spiral form and clockwise direction.
+According to experts, each cell in Gann’s square of nine represents a point of vibration.

-The numbers within the Gann square also follow a certain harmonic pattern in their occurrence.
+The numbers within the Gann square also follow a certain harmonic pattern.
 For example, when you take a number, such as 54 from the above square, the value to the next of it (to the right), 29, is derived as follows: